fnx-io/fnx_rest/README.md

 ## Example

+    import 'package:fnx_rest/fnx_rest_browser.dart';
+    # import 'package:fnx_rest/fnx_rest_io.dart'; (when not in a browser)

-    RestClient root = HttpRestClient.root("/api/v1");
+    RestClient root = BrowserRestClient.root("/api/v1");
     RestResult response = await root.child("/users").get();
     List users = response.data;

 ## Angular support

 You can define `root` REST client, add your API keys and other additional headers to it and inject this root client with Angular's dependency injection to your elements and/or services.

-    # Angular initialization
-    RestClient root = HttpRestClient.root("/api/v1");
+    RestClient root = BrowserRestClient.root("/api/v1");
-    bootstrap(MyApp, [ provide(RestClient, useValue: root) ]);

     # your component
     class MyApp {